espruino/BangleApps/apps/sixths/README.md

 *) hide messages after timeout.

-*) show route lengths after the fact

 *) implement longer recording than "G".

-*) Probably T should be G.

-*) sum gps distances for a day

 *) allow setting up home altitude, or at least disable auto-calibration

 *) show time-to-sunset / sunrise?

-*) one-second updates when gps is active